cambridge-ceu/CEU-matters/README.md

 The repository intends to highlight information on seminars and presentations, etc., at the Cardiovascular Epidemiology Unit (CEU).

-The meetings are notified via the CEU mail list.
+The following meetings are notified via the CEU mail list.

 ## CEU scientific meetings